Launch rate

 Use this table to triage the batch:

 Symptom: many applications, no recruiter screens.
 Likely issue: roles were too broad, stale, or weakly matched.
-Fix: narrow target titles and require proof match before tailoring.
+Fix: narrow target titles and require enough proof coverage before writing a custom package.

 Symptom: recruiters view but do not respond.
 Likely issue: top-third resume signal or channel message is weak.
 Fix: rewrite the top third around the role's requirement spine and add one concrete proof point to outreach.